Buloke Shire Council Friendship Alliance

 About Buloke Shire

-Agriculture, especially grain and sheep production, is the major industry, although other important sectors include retail trade, health and community services and education.
+Agriculture, especially grain and sheep production, is the major industry, although other important sectors include retail trade, health and community services and education and increasingly arts and culture and the visitor economy.

 The main townships within the shire are Birchip, Charlton, Donald, Sea Lake and Wycheproof.
 Find out more at www.buloke.vic.gov.au